Quantum-Accelerators/quacc/docs/user/wflow_engine/executors.md

 === "Covalent"

-    !!!
-Warning

-        Until [this issue](https://github.com/AgnostiqHQ/covalent-slurm-plugin/issues/95) is resolved in the `covalent-slurm-plugin`, the `covalent-hpc-plugin` should be used.

     Run the following code on the local machine.
 Calculations will be dispatched to the remote machine automatically via SSH.

     ```python